-The MGM240P module is a highly-integrated, high-performance system with all the hardware components needed to enable 2.4 GHz wireless connectivity and support robust networking capabilities via multiple wireless protocols.
+The MGM240S module is a highly-integrated, high-performance system in package with all the hardware components needed to enable 2.4 GHz wireless connectivity and support robust networking capabilities via multiple wireless protocols.

-Built around the EFR32MG24 Wireless SoC, the MGM240P includes a built-in antenna, an RF matching network (optimized for transmit power efficiency), supply decoupling and filtering components, an LC tank for DC-DC conversion, a 39 MHz reference crystal, and an RF shield.
+Built around the EFR32MG24 Wireless SoC, the MGM240S includes a built-in antenna, an RF matching network (optimized for transmit power efficiency), supply decoupling and filtering components, an LC tank for DC-DC conversion, a 39 MHz reference crystal, and an RF shield.
 Also, it supports the use of an external 32 kHz crystal as a low frequency reference signal via GPIO pins for use cases demanding maximum energy efficiency.

-For designs where an external antenna solution may be beneficial, a module variant with a 50 $\Omega$ -matched RF pin instead of the built-in antenna is available (for 20 dBm TX power only).
+For designs where an external antenna solution may be beneficial, a module variant with a 50 Ω -matched RF pin instead of the built-in antenna is available.